automl/amltk/CONTRIBUTING.md

 with some additional plugins.
 This is a markdown based documentation generator which allows custom documentation and renders API documentation written in the code itself.

-You can live view documentation changes by running `just docs`, which will open your webbrowser and then run `mkdocs` to watch all files and live update any changes that occur.

 Where possible prefer to describe most of your documentation in code, with more custom documentation generally not required for PRs.

 You can find a collection of features for custom documentation [here](https://squidfunk.github.io/mkdocs-material/reference/) as well as code reference documentation [here](https://mkdocstrings.github.io/usage/)

+### Viewing Documentation
+You can live view documentation changes by running `just docs`, which will open your webbrowser and run `mkdocs --serve` to watch all files and live update any changes that occur.

 ### Examples
 The [`./examples`](./examples) folder is where you can find our runnable